MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-process-sales-returns-cancellations.md

     -   If the posted document line contains item tracking lines, the **Appl.-from Item Entry** field on the item tracking lines is filled with the appropriate item ledger entry numbers from the posted item tracking lines.

      When you copy from a posted invoice or posted credit memo, the program copies any relevant invoice discounts and line discounts as valid at the time of posting that document from the posted document line to the new document line.
 Be aware, however, that if the **Calc.
 Inv.
-Discount** option is activated in the **Sales & Receivables Setup** page, then the invoice discount will be newly calculated when you post the new document line.
+Discount** option is activated on the **Sales & Receivables Setup** page, then the invoice discount will be newly calculated when you post the new document line.
 The line amount for the new line may therefore be different than the line amount for the posted document line, depending on the new calculation of the invoice discount.

      > [!NOTE]
      >  If part of the quantity of the posted document line has already been reversed or sold or consumed, a line is created for only the quantity that remains in inventory or that has not been returned.
 If the full quantity of the posted document line has already been reversed, a new document line is not created.